cyborgway-org/awesome-transhumanism/LIST.md

 - [ResearchHub.com](https://www.researchhub.com) - A GitHub For Science.
 ResearchHub's mission is to accelerate the pace of scientific research.
 Our goal is to make a modern mobile and web application where people can collaborate on scientific research in a more efficient way, similar to what GitHub has done for software engineering.
 Researchers are able to upload articles (preprint or postprint) in PDF form, summarize the findings of the work in an attached wiki, and discuss the findings in a completely open and accessible forum dedicated solely to the relevant article.

 - [FlemingProtocol.io](https://flemingprotocol.io) - Fleming Protocol provides users with the infrastructure to store all of their personal health data, generated from patient-owned devices (i.e. smart watches, remote monitoring sensors, etc.), in one place using IPFS, giving patients full custody of their own data.
 This will enable users to use this data to develop "automated and personalized systems for self-management" while opening the door for a new "personalized healthcare economy in the metaverse."
 Through incentivization & innovative data monetization mechanisms, we enable patients & biomedical innovators to collaborate & create value in a privacy preserving way.

+### Cyborgs

+- [CYBATHLON](https://cybathlon.ethz.ch) - A non-profit project of ETH Zurich, acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
+The driving force behind CYBATHLON is international competitions and events, in which teams consisting of technology developers from universities, companies or NGOs and a person with disabilities tackle various everyday tasks with their latest assistive technologies.
+The participants with physical disabilities show how to tie shoelaces with a robotic arm prosthesis, balance on rocks with a prosthetic leg or overcome uneven terrain with an exoskeleton.

 ### Robots